tensor-mutator/Flow-Classification-Pipeline/README.md

-# Image-Classification-Pipeline
+# Flow-Classification-Pipeline
-A training pipeline for image classification
+A training pipeline for flow classification